-- 1- Firstly, the molecule CoA is added to the fatty acid to get acylCoA and this compound is transferred to the mitochondria. - 2- The Carbon Beta will go through 3 steps (loosing 2 hydrogen atoms and gaining one oxygen atom) to be oxidized.
-The end product of these 3 steps is called β-keto/3-ketofatty acid. - 3- The following step is; the compound is cleaved to get 2 smaller compounds acetyl-CoA and Acyl-CoA.
-(Acetyl-CoA is Acyl- CoA, however Acyl-CoA is not necessary to be Acetyl-CoA. - 4- The end product (Acyl-CoA) will be oxidized again and again until the fatty acid is completely degraded into acetyl-CoA.
+- 1- Firstly, the molecule CoA join with the fatty acid to get acylCoA then this compound get to the mitochondria. - 2- The Carbon Beta went through 3 steps (has lost 2 hydrogen atoms and gained one oxygen) to be oxidized (the product is called β -keto/3-ketofatty acid). - 3- The following step is that compound is cleaved to get acetyl-CoA and Acyl-CoA.
+(Acetyl-CoA is Acyl- CoA, however Acyl-CoA is not necessary to be Acetyl-CoA.
+Acyl is the general term). - 4- The end product (Acyl-CoA) will oxidized again and again until the fatty acid is completely degraded into acetyl-CoA.

-The structure of CoA is not for memorization just to your own information, however, you have to know its 3 components.
+The structure of CoA is not for memorization just to own information, BUT you have to know its components.

-- The green structure (adenine +Ribose+ 2 Phosphate) is ADP - The blue structure (pantothenic acid) is Vitamin.
+- The green structure (adenine +Ribose+ 2 Phosphate) is ADP - The blue structure (pantothenic acid) is Vitamin. - The purple structure (Beta-Mercapto ethylamine) is ethylamine.